Kakamotobi/Learned/DSA/Practice/Leetcode/Dynamic-Programming/Dynamic-Programming-Medium.md

   - The index (representing the current number in `nums` that is in consideration).
   - The total sum so far.
 - Base Cases
-  - If index is out of bounds (we have reached the end of `nums`).
+  - If index is out of bounds, return false (we have reached the end of `nums` but was not able to sum to target).
+  - If the current total is greater than the target, return false (we don't need to continue down the path).
-  - If the current total is equal to the target.
+  - If the current total is equal to the target, return true.
 - At each call/step we can make one of two choices (use the number at the current index or not).
 ```js
 const canPartition = (nums) => {